 Creativity is the ability to come up with ideas that are both original and useful.
+The ability to think creatively involves higher order thinking skills that involve critical and logical thinking along with several other cognitive thinking patterns like associative, analogical and visual thinking.

 There is no right age to learn creativity techniques - the young and the old can all benefit from learning creative thinking.
 However, our product is currently geared for students in upper elementary and middle school grades.